MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] Electric vehicle manufacturing
 - [ ] Blockchain financing

-> **Explanation:** The Canadian banking sector is generally viewed as mature, given its well-established customer base, regulatory framework, and stable growth.
-Other examples, like FinTech startups, are more commonly in emerging or growth phases.
+> **Explanation:**( The Canadian banking sector is generally viewed as mature, given its well-established customer base, regulatory framework, and stable growth.
+Other examples, like FinTech startups, are more commonly in emerging or growth phases.)

----

 ### Which ratio is often most relevant for comparing efficiency among banks?